 In California, there are a variety of parties that can be held accountable for drunk driving accidents.
-Obviously, the driver themselves is responsible for their behavior.
+The driver is responsible for their behavior.

-They made the decision to drive their car after consuming alcohol.
+They decided to drive their car after consuming alcohol.
 Bad decisions often carry consequences.
 The people who host a party where alcohol is served may also be liable in a situation where their guest was the cause of a drunk driving accident.